partun/iml_project/README.md

-# iml_project
-Project of the Lecture Introduction to Machine Learning
+#Project of the Lecture Introduction to Machine Learning